puppetlabs/puppetlabs-accounts/README.markdown

 ## Description

 The accounts module manages resources related to login and service accounts.
-This module replaces Puppet Enterprise's built-in pe\_accounts module, which no longer included in PE 2015.3 and later versions.
+This module replaces Puppet Enterprise's built-in pe\_accounts module, which is no longer included in PE 2015.3 and later versions.

 This module works on many UNIX/Linux operating systems.
 It does not support configuring accounts on Microsoft Windows platforms.